 Bridal Veil Falls

-Another well-known waterfall in the Central Cascade Mountains is Bridal Veil Falls.
+Another well-known waterfall in the central Cascade Mountains is Bridal Veil Falls.
 At only 4 miles roundtrip, this hike offers epic views without tons of mileage.
 Climb the flight of steps paralleling the falls and marvel as the water cascades down a sheer 100-foot rock face like a veil.

-Note: Due to its popularity, it’s best to visit this waterfall early in the day during the week.
+Travel Tip: Due to its popularity, it’s best to visit this waterfall early in the day during the week.
 Weekends see crowds and limited parking as hikers flock to the waterfalls and Lake Serene.
 Please be mindful of “no parking” signs.